LearnLib/alex/src/site/markdown/usage.md

 The possibility to interact with generated models can be separated into two phases.
 The first one is while a learning process is running and the second one is after having finished learning an applications.
 The latter is dealt with in the section [Learning Experiment Analysis <b class="caret"></b>](#Learning_Experiment_Analysis "Learning Experiment Analysis").

+Hypotheses are displayed as Mealy Machines and represent the learned behaviour of the tested application.
+Nodes are labeled from 0 to n.
+The green node represents the initial state.
+Depending on the failed or successful execution of a symbol, edges are labeled as follows:

+- \<abbreviation\>/OK
+- \<abbreviation\>/FAILED(\<number\>)

+The first one indicates that the symbol with the displayed abbreviation could be executed successfully.
+The second one shows that the execution of the symbol has failed.
+The number gives a hint on what action resulted in the failure.
+The expression *FAILED(1)* for example tells that the first action of the symbol has failed to execute correctly.

 #### Internal Data Structures